QuantEcon/lecture-python-programming.myst/lectures/python_advanced_features.md

 `*` and `**` are convenient and widely used tools to unpack lists and tuples and to allow users to define functions that use arbitrarily many arguments as input.

-In this section, we will explore how to use them and distinguish different use cases.
+In this section, we will explore how to use them and distinguish their use cases.

 ### Unpacking Arguments

-When we operate on a list of values, we often encounter situations where we have a list of parameters that we want to put into a function as individual arguments instead of a collection.
+When we operate on a list of parameters, we often need to put the content of the list into a function as individual arguments instead of a collection.

-Luckily, the `*` operator can help us to unpack argument lists and tuples in function calls.
+Luckily, the `*` operator can help us to unpack lists and tuples into *positional arguments* in function calls.

 To make things concrete, consider the following example: